Shilin-LU/MACE/README.md

 ### Install Grounded-SAM to Prepare Masks for LoRA Tuning

-You have the option to utilize alternative segmentation models and bypass this section; however, be aware that performance might suffer if masks are not employed.
+You have the option to utilize alternative segmentation models and bypass this section; however, be aware that performance might suffer if masks are not precise or not employed.

 ```
 export AM_I_DOCKER=False
 export BUILD_WITH_CUDA=True
-export CUDA_HOME=/path/to/cuda-11.3/
+# export CUDA_HOME=/path/to/cuda-11.7/

 cd MACE
 git clone https://github.com/IDEA-Research/Grounded-Segment-Anything.git